School Hours

 Some Frequently Asked Questions

-In determining the placement of children in multi-age classes, teachers consider maturity and independence, gender, friendship groups, length of time spent with the teacher, the balance of class numbers, the physical layout of the school and parent request whenever possible.
+In determining the placement of children in multi-age classes, teachers consider maturity and independence, gender, friendship groups, length of time spent with the teacher, the balance of class numbers, the physical layout of the school and parent requests whenever possible.

 This interaction assists each individual’s learning.
 When children work together cooperatively, each child’s ideas and understandings are clarified and developed through sharing, explaining and exploring with others.